 These malformations may vary in appearance and symptoms depending on type and location.
 Lymphatic malformations may involve any area of the body.
 They are most common in the head and neck areas, but can appear anywhere.
 Large ones near the skin usually become symptomatic in the first few months or years of life, but deeper lymphatic malformations can occasionally stay invisible for years or decades.

 Since lymphatic malformations are often connected to the immune system, they can become symptomatic during times of infection elsewhere in the body.
 Lymphatic malformations of the neck are particularly known for swelling and becoming tender after upper respiratory infections or ear infections.

 Lymphatic malformations tend to grow deep beneath the surface, usually between the overlying skin and the underlying musculature.
-They may cause asymmetry, distortion and bony hypertrophy (overgrowth) in the areas where they occur.
-A lymphatic malformation of an extremity is frequently associated with lymphedema (swelling of the limb).
-When they occur closer to the skin, lymphatic malformations may manifest as vesicles (blisters) that are clear or bluish.
+They may cause asymmetry, distortion and even overgrowth of the body parts where they occur.
+A lymphatic malformation of an extremity is frequently associated with swelling of the limb (known as lymphedema).